khadas/khadas_docs/linux/source/vim1/SoftPWMServo.md

 title: Software PWM
 ---

-**This document mainly describes how to use software PWM on Khadas SBC.**

-This document mainly introduces how to use software PWM to control the servo on WiringPi and WiringPi-Python.
+Use Software PWM for servo control in WiringPi and WiringPi-Python.

-## Principle of Servo Control
+## Principle of servo control

-The reference signal of the servo is 20ms in period and 1.5ms in width.
-Corresponds to the middle position of the servo.
+The reference signal of the servo is 20ms in period and 1.5ms in width, and this corresponds to the servo's middle position.

 <img src="/linux/images/vim3/servo-pwm-signal_orig.png" width="50%" >

-Different pulse widths correspond to different angles of the servo, and the corresponding range of pulse widths is 0.5ms to 2.5ms.
+Different pulse widths correspond to different angles of the servo, and the range of pulse widths is 0.5ms to 2.5ms.

 ```
 0.5ms --  0 degree angle